 In 2013, the City adopted a Downtown Master Plan that included an extensive public input process.
 In 2014, the City worked with the design team of Olsson Associates and Logan Simpson Design to complete final design for the first phase of construction, which includes streetscape improvements along Aspen Avenue between Circle Park and Peach Street.
 In 2015, improvements consisting of intersection bulbouts that provide improved crosswalks and pedestrian facilities, outdoor seating areas for restaurant businesses, outdoor sales areas of retail merchants, and public gathering spaces along Aspen Avenue were constructed.
-In 2016, this project consisted of design for Phase 2 of the Downtown Master Plan and design of alley improvements in the 200 block north of Aspen Avenue.
+In 2016, thedesign for Phase 2 of the Downtown